getsentry/sentry.engineering/data/blog/should-you-could-you-aot.md

 Finally, we had some random uses of reflection in our code.

 Oftentimes, source code generators can be used instead of reflection.
-This is exactly what Microsoft have done to create AOT compatibility solutions for serialization and configuration binding.
+This is exactly what Microsoft have done to create AOT compatibile solutions for serialization and configuration binding.
 However, in some cases that's not possible.

 One such case that we ran into is a block of code in the Sentry SDK that uses reflection to set `Microsoft.UI.Xaml.Application.Current.UnhandledException` to Sentry's `WinUIUnhandledExceptionHandler`.
 The reason we use reflection for this is that this code runs in our core Sentry SDK and we don't want that SDK to take a dependency on `Microsoft.UI.Xaml` (a dependency that is only relevant for WinUI applications).